Ballet Division

 (Beginning, Intermediate, and Advanced)

 Level III - Beginning/Intermediate - This Level is an important stepping stone required to reach the Level III - Intermediate Level.
 It further expands the dancer’s understanding of proper technique, posture, and placement.
 Core strength is also a focus for this level.
-All Level III Classes will perform in the June 2024 production, Beauty and the Beast.
+All Level III Classes will perform in the June 2025 production, The Little Mermaid.

 Level III - Intermediate/Advanced: This Level is an important stepping stone required to reach the Level III - Advanced Class.
 It further expands the dancer’s understanding of proper technique, posture, and placement, with a strong focus on turns and specific technique required for pointe work.
 Level III - Intermediate/Advanced dancers must take at least one other class per week on two different weekdays.
-All Level III Classes will perform in the June 2024 production, Beauty and the Beast.
+All Level III Classes will perform in the June 2025 production, The Little Mermaid.

 Level III - Advanced/Level IV Technique: This class is for dancers who have reached the Level III - Advanced Level, but are not quite ready to move into the Level IV/Level V Classes.
 Many new steps will be taught that are required for the next level and building overall alignment, core and body strength will be crucial to moving on from this Level.
 A lot of time is spent working at the beginning levels of pointe work or preparing dancers to start pointe work within the next year.
 The curriculum moves quickly and this class is meant for the focused and dedicated ballet dancer.
 Level III – Advanced/Level IV dancers must have at least four years of experience and take at least one other class per week on two different weekdays.
-All Level III Classes will perform in the 2024 spring production, Beauty and the Beast.
+All Level III Classes will perform in the June 2025 production, The Little Mermaid.

 *All Level III Classes will have Pre-Pointe Technique exercises incorporated into class time.
 Dancers will be given exercises to work on at home to help build their strength for pointe work.
 Particular ballet steps dedicated to pointe shoes will also be taught.